-The State of Arizona also allows residents the option of obtaining a certificate of deposit of $40,000 assigned to the Office of the Arizona State Treasurer.
+Arizona lets residents to get a certificate of deposit of $40,000 assigned to the Office of the Arizona State Treasurer.

 Are you looking for cheap car insurance?
 Discounts are one of the best way to lower your insurance rates.
 Below are some of the many auto insurance discounts available to Phoenix drivers.
 Get a free quote to find out which discounts you may qualify for.